rightjs/rightjs-docs/docs/en/docs/dom/element.md

     erase(String name) -> Element self

-Erases an attribute out of an element by the given name
+Erases the attribute with the given name from an element.

     // <div id="div" title="some title"></div>